 - Remove chops from brine and rinse off with cold water.
-Blot dry with paper towels and season with black pepper and granulated onion.
+Do not over rinse.
+Blot them dry with paper towels and season with black pepper and granulated onion.

-- Place pork chops on grill and cook for 5 minutes.
-Turn and cook for 5 more minutes.
+- Place pork chops on grill and cook for 5 minutes, turn and cook for 5 more.

 - Apply glaze to chops, turn and apply again.
 Repeat process 4 times for the duration of cook time.
 Watch for burning and move chops to cooler part of grill if necessary.

-- Once pork chops have reached an internal temperature between 150-160 degreed F., remove from grill and place onto a large plate.
+- Once pork chops have reached an internal temperature between 155-160 degrees F., remove from grill and place onto a large serving platter.
 Tent with aluminum foil and let meat rest for at least 5 minutes.
 Serve with your favorite sides.

 Photo by: Sabrina Baksh